oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 #### Add authentication in Laravel

 Back in Laravel, you'll add the authentication with Okta by using [Socialite](https://laravel.com/docs/8.x/socialite).
-Socialite allows you to add social logins, like Okta, to your Laravel app.
+Socialite allows you to add social logins, as well as OAuth providers like Okta, to your Laravel app.

 Install the package for authentication with Okta using Socialite: